paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-149-defense-acquisition-system.md

 A prior section 2546 was renumbered [section 2556 of this title](./chapter-152-issue-of-supplies-services-and-facilities.md#section-2556).

+<a id="section-2546a"></a>
+## § 2546a.
+Customer-oriented acquisition system
+**(a) Objective.—** It shall be the objective of the defense acquisition system to meet the needs of its customers in the most cost-effective manner practicable.
+The acquisition policies, directives, and regulations of the Department of Defense shall be modified as necessary to ensure the development and implementation of a customer-oriented acquisition system.

+**(b) Customer.—** The customer of the defense acquisition system is the armed force that will have primary responsibility for fielding the system or systems acquired.
+The customer is represented with regard to a major defense acquisition program by the Secretary of the military department concerned and the Chief of the armed force concerned.

+**(c) Role of Customer.—** The customer of a major defense acquisition program shall be responsible for balancing resources against priorities on the acquisition program and ensuring that appropriate trade-offs are made among cost, schedule, technical feasibility, and performance on a continuing basis throughout the life of the acquisition program.

 <a id="section-2547"></a>
 ## § 2547.
 Acquisition-related functions of chiefs of the armed forces
 **(a) Performance of Certain Acquisition-related Functions.—** The Secretary of Defense shall ensure that the Chief of Staff of the Army, the Chief of Naval Operations, the Chief of Staff of the Air Force, and the Commandant of the Marine Corps assist the Secretary of the military department concerned in the performance of the following acquisition-related functions of such department:

 (1) The development of requirements for equipping the armed force concerned (subject, where appropriate, to validation by the Joint Requirements Oversight Council pursuant to [section 181 of this title](./chapter-007-boards-councils-and-committees.md#section-181)).

+(2) Decisions regarding the balancing of resources and priorities, and associated trade-offs among cost, schedule, technical feasibility, and performance on major defense acquisition programs.

-(2) The coordination of measures to control requirements creep in the defense acquisition system.
+(3) The coordination of measures to control requirements creep in the defense acquisition system.

-(3) The recommendation of trade-offs among life-cycle cost, schedule, and performance objectives, and procurement quantity objectives, to ensure acquisition programs deliver best value in meeting the approved military requirements.
+(4) The recommendation of trade-offs among life-cycle cost, schedule, and performance objectives, and procurement quantity objectives, to ensure acquisition programs deliver best value in meeting the approved military requirements.

-(4) Termination of development or procurement programs for which life-cycle cost, schedule, and performance expectations are no longer consistent with approved military requirements and levels of priority, or which no longer have approved military requirements.
+(5) Termination of development or procurement programs for which life-cycle cost, schedule, and performance expectations are no longer consistent with approved military requirements and levels of priority, or which no longer have approved military requirements.

-(5) The development of career paths in acquisition for military personnel (as required by [section 1722a of this title](./chapter-087-defense-acquisition-workforce.md#section-1722a)).
+(6) The development and management of career paths in acquisition for military personnel (as required by [section 1722a of this title](./chapter-087-defense-acquisition-workforce.md#section-1722a)).

-(6) The assignment and training of contracting officer representatives when such representatives are required to be members of the armed forces because of the nature of the contract concerned.
+(7) The assignment and training of contracting officer representatives when such representatives are required to be members of the armed forces because of the nature of the contract concerned.

+**(b) Adherence to Requirements in Major Defense Acquisition Programs.—** The Secretary of the military department concerned shall ensure that the program capability document supporting a Milestone B or subsequent decision for a major defense acquisition program may not be approved until the chief of the armed force concerned determines in writing that the requirements in the document are necessary and realistic in relation to the program cost and fielding targets established under [section 2448a(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2448a/a&num=0&edition=prelim).

-**(b) Rule of Construction.—** Nothing in this section shall be construed to affect the assignment of functions under section 3014(c)(1)(A), section 5014(c)(1)(A), or [section 8014(c)(1)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section8014/c/1/A&num=0&edition=prelim), except as explicitly provided in this section.
+**(c) Rule of Construction.—** Nothing in this section shall be construed to affect the assignment of functions under section 3014(c)(1)(A), section 5014(c)(1)(A), or [section 8014(c)(1)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section8014/c/1/A&num=0&edition=prelim), except as explicitly provided in this section.

-**(c) Definitions.—** In this section:
+**(d) Definitions.—** In this section:

 (1) The term “requirements creep” means the addition of new technical or operational specifications after a requirements document is approved by the appropriate validation authority for the requirements document.